bgui/php-the-right-way/README.md

 # PHP: The Right Way

-## Overview
+## O vedere de ansamblu

 This is the GitHub Pages repository for the _PHP: The Right Way_ project.

-* This website is a Jekyll project.
+* Acest website este un Jekyll project.
-* Each section and sub-section are a Markdown file in `_posts/`.
+* Fiecare sectiune si subsectiune sunt un fisier Markdown in `_posts/`.
-* Sub-sections have `isChild: true` in their front matter.
+* Subsectiunile au `isChild: true` in "front matter"-ul lor.
-* The navigation and page structure are automatically generated.
+* Structura paginii si a navigatiei este generata automat.

-## Spread the Word!
+## Du vestea mai departe!

 _PHP: The Right Way_ has web banner images you can use on your website.
 Show your support, and let new PHP developers know where to find good information!